darktable-org/dtdocs/content/module-reference/processing-modules/diffuse.md

 ---

-**Note:** This module is highly resource-intensive, as it is actually an anisotropic, multiscale, partial-derivative equation solver.
+**Note:** This module is highly resource-intensive, as it is actually an anisotropic, multiscale, partial differential equation solver.
 The module's runtime increases with the number of iterations and OpenCL is therefore strongly recommended.

 ---